 Is it safe in Vienna?

 You should still consider getting travel insurance, as I recommend doing for every travel you do.
-Vienna may be the safest there is, but no matter how safe a place is, there is always a chance to have an incident, to have your luggage lost, etc. I use World Nomads since they’ve proven themselves to me in the years, but whatever your personal choice of insurance is, make sure you have one.
-It’ll do wonders to ease off your mind.
+Vienna may be the safest there is, but no matter how safe a place is, there is always a chance to have an incident, to have your luggage lost, etc. I use World Nomads since they’ve proven themselves to me during the years, but whatever your personal choice of insurance is, make sure you have one.
+It’s the best way to ease-off your mind.

 Is Vienna expensive to visit?